nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/ChristmasPastryShop/README.md

 ## Cocktail

 Cocktail is a base class for any type of Cocktail and it should not be able to be instantiated.

+## Data

+	Name - string

+		If the name is null or whitespace, throw an ArgumentException with message "Name cannot be null or whitespace!"

+	Size - string

+		Possible values: "Small", "Middle", "Large". this.Size will be validated later in the Controller class.

+	Price - double

+		If the Size is set to "Large", the Price is set to be equal to the passed value If the Size is set to "Middle", the Price is equal to ⅔ of the passed value (example: ⅔ * 13.50 = 9.00) If the Size is set to "Small", the Price is equal to ⅓ of the passed value (example: ⅓ * 10.50 = 3.50)